 <article> to write independent content for that theme.
 This does not mean that

 <article> has to be used with

-<aside> is used to mark additional information that can enhance another element but isn’t required in order to understand the main content.
-Usually this information would be in a sidebar or a location where it doesn’t obstruct the main piece of content.
+<aside> element is used to mark additional information that can enhance another element but isn’t required in order to understand the main content.
+Usually, this information would be in a sidebar or a location where it doesn’t obstruct the main piece of content.
 An example of this would be an article that discusses how to take care of a dog and next to the article an ad would appear advertising a dog grooming product.

 - 1When building web pages, we use a combination of non-semantic HTML and Semantic HTML.
 The word semantic means “relating to meaning,” so semantic elements provide information about the content bet…

 - 2Let’s take a look at some semantic elements that assist in the structure of a web page.
 A is a container usually for either navigational links or introductory content containing to headings. …

 - 3Two more structural elements are and .
 These elements along with and help describe where an element is located based on conventional web development standards.
 The element is used to enca…